theyosh/TerrariumPI/docs/_hardware/denkovi_relay.md

 image:
   src: /assets/img/Denkovi_V2_X_sockets.webp
-  width: 600   # in pixels
+  width: 75%
-  height: 200   # in pixels
+  height: auto
-  alt: "Denkovi V2 Relay board"
+  alt: "Denkovi V2 Relay header image"

 device_type : Denkovi Relay v2 (X sockets)
 device_address: "Enter the relay number 1 - X. Optional you can enter the Serial address of the board if you have multiple relay boards like: `1,0035685`"